Skip to main content

 View larger map

-About Solar Energy in Cirencester
+Going Solar in Cirencester

 Cirencester is a town in Gloucestershire with a population of 20,150 (ONS Census 2021).
 The postcode area for Cirencester is GL7.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,820 kWh per year (955 kWh/kWp).